OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-02.md

 ## Micah 2:8

-> Lately, My people have risen as adversaries—
+> Lately, My people have risen as enemies—
-> You remove the robe from the garment
+> You strip the robe from the clothes
 > Of unsuspecting passers-by,
 > From those returned from war.